Dagaaba people: Culture

+in a local beer making known as dāā Dagadāā, popularly called Pito.

 Economics

 Communities in Dagaaba homelands remain primarily small scale agricultural, with family farming plots tilled by the family themselves.
 In the modern era, off-farm wage income is often used to supplement trade income and subsistence from farming.
 Fishing communities of Dagaaba persist along the Black Volta, a de facto boundary of Dagaaba lands.
 Because the communities are found along historic coast-to-Sahel trade routes, trade has long been an important occupation, but largely in local goods.
 Markets in larger towns are on Sundays, with others on a six-day cycle.

 Some contemporary Dagaaba communities of northern Ghana are notable as the last West African communities to still use Cowrie shells as currency, alongside the modern Ghanaian cedi.
 Cowrie are used not only for traditional ornamental and ceremonial purposes (as other West African communities do), but also as an inflation proof form of internal savings and as a safe medium to trade across national (and currency) boundaries which may divide Dagaaba communities.